QualiTorque/torque-vs-code-extensions/README.md

 #### Starting sandboxes

 You can start a sandbox in Torque from a blueprint file that is currently open in the IDE. or by selecting any of the available blueprints in the Blueprints explorer (only valid and published blueprints are displayed there).
-All the default values for the parameters inputs and artifacts are taken from the blueprint's definitions.
+All the default values for the parameters inputs and artifacts are taken from the blueprint's definition.

 ![start-sandbox](https://user-images.githubusercontent.com/8643801/136235308-1c82468e-59da-4e08-8867-83a0a0534be2.gif)